 The annual Koroneihana (coronation) hui, another long-standing tradition, brings together tribes from around the country for several days of celebrations and sporting events at Tūrangawaewae.

 The 1995 settlement increased Māori commercial and political influence in Waikato.
-In Hamilton, for example, Tainui Group Holdings became owner of some central-city sites, major shareholder in two hotels – the Novotel Hamilton Tainui and the Ibis Hamilton Tainui – and co-developer of The Base, a huge retail centre at Te Rapa.
+In Hamilton, for example, Tainui Group Holdings became owner of some central-city sites, the major shareholder in two hotels – the Novotel Hamilton Tainui and the Ibis Hamilton Tainui – and co-developer of The Base, a huge retail centre at Te Rapa.

 Waikato’s rivers and lakes provide opportunities for a range of aquatic sports.
 There were rowing and sailing events on Lake Rotoroa (also known as Hamilton Lake) from the 19th century, and in the later 20th century there were power-boat races on the Waikato River.
 Boating events took place on Raglan Harbour (Whāingaroa) in the early 1900s.
-An annual river regatta has been held at Ngāruawāhia since the 1890s.
-With its mix of sports, including waka events and Māori cultural activities, it draws large crowds.
+An annual regatta has been held at Ngāruawāhia since the 1890s.
+With its mix of sports, including waka events and Māori cultural activities, this draws large crowds.

 From the late 1940s Lake Karapiro, a hydro lake on the Waikato River, became an international rowing and canoeing venue.
 The world rowing championships were held there in 1978 and 2010.
 Since 2002 the Gallagher Great Race, an annual rowing contest between the University of Waikato and a team from Cambridge, Harvard or another overseas university, has been held on a stretch of the Waikato River through Hamilton.